brewhousedigital/celestial-light/README.md

 ##### 🅾 partial-js
 Much like the CSS setup above, the `partial-js` folder functions exactly the same.
 You can add partial javascript files and then add them to your footer via the `includes` function from nunjucks.

 One difference is that your javascript is not minified by default when working locally.
 The Terser library is not very fast, so enabling JS minification in local would add a few seconds to every file change you did.
-Instead, we have an environment variable set so you can enable this only in production.
+Instead, we have an environment variable set, so you can enable this only in production.
 If you need help setting up environment variables on Netlify, you can follow the instructions on this Dev.to article: [🤖Minifying JS in Eleventy on production](https://dev.to/brewhousedigital/minifying-js-in-eleventy-on-production-1848).
 All of this code is already set up from the tutorial, so the only thing you'll need to do is add the environment secret to Netlify.

 Create your javascript partial files in the Partial JS folder: